idaholab/moose/framework/doc/content/source/utils/PerfGraph.md

 ```

 What `TIME_SECTION` is doing is creating a static variable to hold a `PerfID` that is initialized by registering the section with the `PerfGraphRegistry`.
 Since this is a static variable the registration only happens the very first time that line of code is hit .
 Every time after that it simply creates `PerfGuard` object using the passed in `PerfID`.
 The `PerfGuard` tells the `PerfGraph` about the new scope and the timing is then started for that section.
 At the end of the function the `PerfGuard` dies and in the destructor it tells the `PerfGraph` to remove that scope.
 Timing this way means that it is exception safe and impossible to "foul up" because there are no "push/pop" methods to match.

+#### Early Retrieval

+Sections that are registered using the on-the-fly timing method described above (which are the overwhelming majority of sections in the MOOSE framework and modules) are not registered in the `PerfGraph` until the moment they are ran.

+This poses a challenge when obtaining data pertaining to said sections: error checking on whether or not a section exists is dependent on whether or not the section has ran yet.
+The default behavior for obtaining `PerfGraph` section data via `PerfGraph::sectionData()` is to error if a section with that name has not been found.

+Let's say you are trying to time Jacobian evaluation time after every timestep, which is stored in the section `FEProblem::computeJacobianInternal`.
+But, your system only evaluates the Jacobian after the second timestep.
+If you try to pull section data on `FEProblem::computeJacobianInternal` on `TIMESTEP_END`, the system will error by default after the first evaluation because such a section has not ran (even though it is a valid section).
+With this, `Perfgraph::sectionData()` takes an optional boolean argument `must_exist` (which defaults to `true`).
+Setting `must_exist = false` will return zero if the section is not found.

 ### Pre-registered Timing